-June 2017.
+March 2018.
 Retirement is good.
-My retirement hobbies include energy substitution (going well), building larger boats (very slow) and the provision of safe drinking water nationwide (slow-to-stalled).
+My retirement hobbies include energy substitution (going well), building a larger boat (started 1986 – burned 1996 – launched 2017) and the provision of safe drinking water nationwide (slow-to-stalled).
 I have made three public submissions, and two private submissions to the Havelock North Drinking Water Inquiry.
 The Stage 1 Inquiry Report indicates that source waters are not protected by the National Environment Standard for Drinking Water.
 “Your (polluted) stream is my drinking water catchment”.
 The report also indicates that the Ministry of Health has been asleep-at-the-wheel whilst refusing to administer its own Drinking Water Standards for New Zealand (DWSNZ).
-The (nationwide) Stage 2 HN Inquiry Report will be released about August.
+The (nationwide) Stage 2 HN Inquiry Report has been released.
+Vindication!
 Expect huge Drinking Water changes ahead.
+To learn more – click on my ‘ABOUT’ dropdown menu.
+Then click ‘Drinkable Water’

 And why not broaden this website to include safe water?
 Kayaking is best done on water that is not polluted.